Training bra: History

 The author points out that young girls are socialized to be more concerned about what other people think about their wearing a bra rather than their own feelings.
 As a result, young girls may be anxious to acquire their first training bra before their breasts actually need support, if only for social purposes.
 Girls are then faced with the challenge of keeping current and wearing the latest, fashionable bra.
 Some young girls avoid wearing a bra, fearing an end to their childhood freedoms, such as going topless.
 Girls who develop breasts earlier than their peers may be sensitive to comments and teasing.
 Because bras are built to manufacturers' standards, if the girl's body does not conform to the shape and size of the bra, she may blame herself.

 Firm, upright breasts are typical of youth.
 As such, they may not physically require the support of a bra.
 A pencil test, developed by Ann Landers, has sometimes been promoted as a criterion to determine whether a girl should begin wearing a bra: a pencil is placed under the breast, and if it stays in place by itself, then wearing a bra is recommended; if it falls to the ground, it is not.

-Oleg Cassini made a provocative "Room at the Top Bra" in nylon and Lycra spandex for Peter Pan.
 In the early 1960s, bra makers marketed to girls 13–19, and later in '60s they targeted pre-teen girls age 10–12.
 New labels like Teenform, Teencharm, and Heaventeen catered to their market.
 Some companies' advertisements showed girls waist up wearing only a bra.
 Mercy Dobell, editor of Corset and Underwear Review, wrote that "the bra has joined lipstick and 'heels' in becoming one of the beloved symbols of growing up."
 Mass media encourages teens and tweens to begin wearing lingerie at a younger age, before or as soon as their breasts begin to develop, as a way to advertise their sexuality.

-The Debevoise Company in 1904 ran an advertisement for the "bosom supporter" and named it "brassiere" for the New York advertisement copy.
+The DeBevoise Company in 1904 ran an advertisement for the "bosom supporter" and named it "brassiere" for the New York advertisement copy.
 The term brassiere is a Norman French word to describe a child's undershirt.
-Two weeks after the advertisement, the Norman French term "brassiere" became popular in the United States of America.
+After the advertisement, the Norman French term "brassiere" became popular in the United States of America.